 — John F. Kennedy

-Today, the United States is the world’s third-largest country in size and nearly the third largest in terms of population.
+Today, the United States is the world’s third-largest country in size and nearly the third-largest in population.
 Located in North America, the country is bordered on the west by the Pacific Ocean and to the east by the Atlantic Ocean.
 Along the northern border is Canada and the southern border is Mexico.
 There are 50 states and the District of Columbia.
 It also has five territories including Puerto Rico, the U.S. Virgin Islands, American Samoa, Northern Mariana Islands, and Guam.